techspdf/calcu/README.md

 please enter any option which you want to do

-enter first number  :
+enter first number:
-enter second number :
+enter second number:

 result display here :